Advantages of Buried Intrusion Detection Systems

 Who Use Underground Detection Systems?

-- Protecting mansions or other large private properties – One of the biggest advantages of buried intrusion detection that it is completely covert and does not change the surface of the terrain.
+- Protecting mansions or other private properties – One of the biggest advantages of buried intrusion detection that it is completely covert and does not change the surface of the terrain.
 This way, the system provides maximum security from thieves or other intruders without damaging the beautiful mansion exterior.

 - Prisons – In recent years, there were a few cases of jail breaks that were done underground.
 Either the prisoners had dug their way out of jail, or as in some cases, external teams dug their way into the prisons, creating a tunnel that enabled prisoners to get out of prison.
 By using the buried intrusion detection system prison security team can easily identify any digging done inside or outside of the prison perimeter.

 - Oil and Gas Pipeline Security – Using buried systems to secure pipelines.
-The system can detect any attempt to steal the pipes or the oil the runs through them.
+The system can detect any attempt to damage the pipes or the oil the runs through them.
 As stated before, a buried intrusion detection system can recognize movement including digging.

 Do you want to know which buried perimeter intrusion detection system is the best?
-Read about the advantages and disadvantages of three underground intrusion detection systems.